dotCMS/plugin-seeds/README.md

-# plugin-seeds - The seed for dotCMS customization.
+# plugin-seeds - The seed repo for dotCMS plugins and customizations.

-This project contains several examples on how to customize and extend dotCMS.
-You will find several examples for both static and dynamic (OSGi) plugins.
+This project contains many examples on how dotCMS plugins can customize and extend dotCMS.
+The plugins use dotCMS's OSGi capabilities to extend and override dotCMS in different ways.

+These plugins all use gradle for building.
+In each sub directory, you can run `./gradlew jar` which will build the plugin, which can then be uploaded into dotCMS.

+If you are interested in seeing other working examples of plugins, you should visit dotcms's public plugin repo https://github.com/dotcms-plugins

 # Getting Started